collaborativebioinformatics/2024_metagenomics/README.md

 `````

 ## Soil Example
-We ran the Mimic pipeline on the following SRA samples (SRR29660113 and SRR30413550)
+We ran the Mimic pipeline on the following SRA samples (SRR29660113 and SRR30413550).
+Metagenomes were simulated at 1k, 50k, and 100k reads for both 'perfect' reads and default error-prone reads.

 TODO: ADD RESULTS